System requirements for 100.15

 This page lists system requirements for the 100.15 release of ArcGIS Runtime API for Android.

 System requirements for recent previous releases are linked to from the bottom of this page.
-For older system requirements, see past guide versions in PDF format on the downloads page (requires sign-in).
+For older system requirements, go to the downloads page and download the documentation for a past version of ArcGIS Runtime API as a zip file (requires sign-in).

 The operating systems that ArcGIS Runtime API for Android supports are the same as those listed for the Android SDK developed by Google.
 Generally, development is supported on Apple macOS (Intel), Linux, and Windows-based operating systems.
 Refer to Google documentation for the specific operating system versions that are supported.

 Your apps can run on Android phones and tablets with the Android platform version 6.0, Marshmallow (API level 23) and above.
 Devices with the armeabi-v7a, arm64-v8a, and x86_64 architectures are supported.
 For additional information, see Reduce your APK size.

 The ArcGIS Runtime API for Android introduces the following transitive dependencies to your project.
 If you depend on the API via referencing it in your Gradle script from our Maven repository, as described in Install and setup, these transitive dependencies will be configured for your project automatically.
 However, if you require these dependencies in your own code, you need to add them explicitly to your Gradle script, so they get added to your project's compile class path.

 Esri supports and recommends the use of Android Studio (latest stable release) for development of apps that use ArcGIS Runtime API for Android, as this is the IDE officially supported by Google for Android development.